 Tyreek Hill, Kansas City Chiefs wide receiver

-Tyreek Hill is the fastest player in the NFL right now, there’s no doubt about it.
+Tyreek Hill claims the title fastest player in the NFL right now, there’s no doubt about it.
 Frankly, he might be the best wide receiver in 2022.
 Hill didn’t run at the 2016 NFL Scouting Combine due to a domestic violence arrest, which also pushed him down to the 165th pick.
 But at the West Alabama Pro Day, multiple scouts clocked HIll at a 4.29 40-yard dash.
 No defensive back has a chance against his speed in the NFL today, making him a matchup nightmare.
 How fast is Tyreek Hill?
 Just as everyone that hurts their neck looking back as he blows by them.

 - Tyreek Hill 40 time: 4.29 seconds*

 - Tyreek Hill top speed: 21.91 mph

 Tyquan Thornton, former Baylor Bears wide receiver